tomcritchlow/tomcritchlow.github.io/_posts/2021-01-26-tokenized-essays.md

 Honestly, I'm no expert in NFTs or crypto but I'm excited for the coming wave that might just usher in some exciting new models.
 And maybe we'll bring back blogging in the process.

+--

+*Update #1: One more observation.
+Just like the [Friends with Benefits](https://fwb.help/) tokenized community you can automatically unlock other things (e.g. communities, assets, access) to anyone who currently owns one of your essays.
+This might be a nice elegant way to open up newsletter+community style models.....*